pow25/vergilplus/README.md

 4. VergilPlus asks for previous taken courses, which users may input using course number, preferably in the format of "COMSW4111".
 5. Vergilplus then will perform correlated functionalities<br />
     &nbsp;&nbsp;&nbsp;&nbsp;a.
 It will search sentimental words of the professor in our database and tell the user what courses th professor teaches.
-    &nbsp;&nbsp;b.
+    &nbsp;&nbsp;&nbsp;&nbsp;b.
 It will search all courses in our database that are related to the specified topic.<br />
     &nbsp;&nbsp;&nbsp;&nbsp;c.
 It will recommend courses based on our sentiment analysis of previous course reviews.<br />
     All course recommendations take into account the student's previous courses.
 <br />